TalonFloof/zorroOS/docs/zorro_syscall.md

 Syscall ID: 0x06756960036071ae
 -----
 Description:
 Destroys the given handle.
-If all handles of an object are destroyed, the object is also destroyed.
+If all strong handles of an object are destroyed, the object is also destroyed.
 ```
 ---